IngmarEckhardt/dwarfOS/README.md

 ## Module Separation and Memory Management

-One of the notable features of DwarfOS is its modular architecture, allowing for separate loading and unloading of modules.
+One of the notable features of dOS is its modular architecture, allowing for separate loading and unloading of modules.

 Modules such as the string repository, UART helper, and time management are loaded into the heap memory, enabling